Air Removal (Deaeration) Systems

 - Proportional level indicator: To measure the level of product within the tank continuously.

-- Pressure sensor: To control the vacuum generated in the interior of the vessel.
+- Pressure Sensor: To control the vacuum generated in the interior of the vessel.

-- Polycarbonate sight glasses: for visual inspections.
+- Sight glasses: for visual inspections.

 - Vacuum line: Aroma condenser, liquid ring vacuum pump, manual vacuum break, vacuum gauge, etc.